ryardley/reduxor/README.md

-# Reactomorph
+# Redux React Isomorphic Template

-Isomorphic React starting package cause the rest of them suck and I wanted to make my own.
+Isomorphic React starting package cause the rest of them suck and I wanted to make my own with the latest packages.

 ### Technology
 * Redux v2.0